👋 Welcome to Investing 101.

-- A Stocks & Shares ISA: all growth and dividends within an ISA are tax-free, and you can withdraw your money tax free at any age.
-This is the place to start for any goal other than a house deposit or retirement.
+- A Stocks & Shares ISA: all growth and dividends within an ISA are tax-free, and you can withdraw your money tax-free at any age.
+This is the place to start for long term savings other than for retirement.

-- A Stocks & Shares Lifetime ISA (LISA): this type of ISA is most useful if you are saving for your first home, as you receive an extra bonus of up to £1k/year to help your deposit grow.
+- A Stocks & Shares Lifetime ISA (LISA): these accounts are primarily aimed at people saving up for their first home, and provide an extra bonus of up to £1k/year to help your deposit grow.
+If you intend to buy more than 5 years in the future, a S&S LISA can be a great choice.
 They can also be used to save for retirement (age 60 onwards) – see the wiki page for more information.

-- A General Investment Account (GIA): these can be accessed at any age.
-However, your capital gains (investment growth) and dividends are subject to tax, so they should only be used if you have maxed out your ISA allowance.
+- A General Investment Account (GIA): in a GIA your growth and dividends are subject to tax, so they should only be used if you have no ISA allowance left.